What we do

 The department includes four divisions, Affordable Housing, Community Development, Homeless Strategy, and Economic Development; and three programs, Business Inclusion Office, City of Asheville Youth Leadership Academy (CAYLA), and City Real Estate Office.

-Contact: Megan Greer, Business Services Administrator.
+Contact: Megan Owens, Business Services Administrator.

 Related Services